 Patrick Maupin, the director of the Montreal CUE experiment, said the urban context was important in testing the new technologies: “The most interesting thing about CUE is that it brings together technologies that would otherwise only be tested in labs or in separate countries.”

-Other technologies tested on the streets of the city included laser range finders that determine the distance of objects, infrared goggles and thermal optic devices, and a kind of armoured suit or exoskeleton worn by soldiers as much for protection as added strength and resilience.
+Other technologies tested on the streets of Canada’s largest city included laser range finders that determine the distance of objects, infrared goggles and thermal optic devices, and a kind of armoured suit or exoskeleton worn by soldiers as much for protection as added strength and resilience.

-However, critics of the increasing use of artificial intelligence systems (specifically in this case military AI, but as mentioned, financial, medical, operational, even legal arenas are impacted by artificial intelligence) say undesirable risks can result, such as the “unintended, unnecessary, or unacceptable” ones caused by weapons systems.
+However, critics of the increasing use of artificial intelligence systems (specifically case military AI, but as mentioned, there are also financial, medical, operational, even legal arenas impacted by artificial intelligence) say undesirable risks can result, such as the “unintended, unnecessary, or unacceptable” ones caused by weapons systems.

 Avoiding and preventing those risks is the mission of a non-profit organization called Article 36.
 Richard Moyes, managing director of the group, has long spoken out against autonomous weaponry and other arms developments, and he and the group he heads have regularly warn against the greater use of machine decision-making.

 The Contested Urban Environment experiment is in its second year.
 The first experiment was held in Australia in November 2017, and the third one will be held in the United States in 2019.
 The final one slated for the U.K. is in the planning stages for 2020.
 Technology tested during this time could be available to military personnel by 2025.